 The strategy aims to facilitate regeneration of the river corridor in the longer term, but includes an action plan with a number of projects considered capable of delivery in the short to medium term (approximately three years) to kickstart the process of positive change.
+The action plan also includes an assessment of potential project suggestions in order to identify additional projects for future delivery.
+It is a living document and will be updated as required.

-The strategy proposes working with external partners to attract funding to the river corridor.
+The strategy proposes working with external partners and relevant stakeholders and community groups to attract funding to the river corridor.
 Potential sources of project funding for action plan projects include Community Infrastructure Levy (CIL), Anglian Water, and the Water Mills and Marshes Landscape Partnership.
 Other sources of funding will be applied for as projects develop.